hasanmumcu/SH.Website/README.md

 # SH.Website
-This website will be DM project.
+This webapp will be DM project.